Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Alarmed door stops and travel door guard alarms are also very popular with frequent travellers.
 They are a lightweight and inexpensive way to ensure your room is always secure.
-Feeling safe in bed is high on everyone’s list of priorities but especially for solo female travellers.
+Feeling safe in bed is high on everyone’s list of priorities, especially for solo female travellers.

 Remember Your Balcony

 If you are lucky enough to have a cabin with a balcony, being mindful not to fall overboard and keeping personal belongings from falling into the sea is very important.
-However, you also need to consider your balcony as another access point to your room.
+However, you must also consider your balcony as another access point to your room.